Is State Farm’s Drive Safe and Save Program Worth It?

 State Farm is one of those insurance companies that are now offering their clients ways to save on their annual insurance premiums.
 The Drive Safe and Save program does a usage-based analysis and then determines how much you could save on your premium.
-It works similar to other major insurance programs, except State Farm will give you up to 50% off your insurance premium, which beats out most competitors who barely go past 30 to 40%.
+It works similarly to the telematics programs offered by other major insurance programs, except State Farm will give you up to 50% off your insurance premium, which beats out most competitors (who barely go past 30 to 40%).

 State Farm’s program automatically gives you 5% off your premium just for signing up and trying it out.
 The program isn’t the same as others who will send a device and track your vehicle.
 Instead, State Farm offers a few ways to use the Drive Safe and Save program.

-Initially, the company only offered the discount opportunity to owners of vehicles with third-party monitoring systems like OnStar, but now they will send a device if you do not have one of those third-party systems installed and active.
-The device plugs into the diagnostic port, which means you can only use them on vehicles manufactured after 1996 – cars before this date are unlikely to have the diagnostics port on the driver’s side.
+Initially, the company only offered this discount opportunity to owners of vehicles with third-party monitoring systems like OnStar, but now you can also download a mobile phone app from their website.
+State Farm can also send you a tracking device if you do not have OnStar or the mobile app.
+The device plugs into the diagnostic port, which means you can only use them on vehicles manufactured after 1996.
+Cars before this date are unlikely to have the diagnostics port on the driver’s side.

-Once you install the device, you will leave it there for a set amount of time, and you can track your driving habits and current data on the app as well as their website.
+Once you download the app or install the device, you will leave it there for a set amount of time, and you can track your driving habits and current data on the app as well as their website.

 What Does State Farm’s Drive Safe and Save Program Monitor?

 With State Farm, it is more than just mileage they are looking at; instead, they want to track your overall driving habits to see how safe you are and if you are a low-risk individual.
 The less risk for an accident, the more likely State Farm is to give you the discounts you deserve.